Security and Privacy Issues in Deep Learning

+\begin{IEEEImpStatement} With advancements in deep learning technologies, AI-based applications have become prevalent in various fields.
+However, existing deep learning models are vulnerable to various security and privacy threats.
+These threats can cause grave consequences in real life: for example, if an autonomous vehicle is compromised, the system could fail to recognize a pedestrian owing to an adversary, which can cause a lethal accident.
+This paper systemically categorizes representative threats that occur in deep-learning and defense methods and presents insights for deep learning developers to develop robust AI applications. \end{IEEEImpStatement}

-Advances of deep learning (DL) algorithms have transformed the solution of data-driven problems in various applications in real life, including the use of large amounts of patient data for health prediction services~\cite{shickel2017deep}; autonomous security audits from system logs~\cite{buczak2016survey}; and unmanned car driving powered by visual object detections~\cite{ren2015faster}.
-However, the vulnerabilities of DL systems have been recently uncovered within a vast amount of literature.
-It is very dangerous that these applications are based on little understandings of security and privacy on DL systems.
+\IEEEPARstart{T}{he} development of deep learning (DL) algorithms has transformed the the approach adopted to address several real-life-data-driven problems, such as managing large amounts of patient data for disease prediction~\citep{shickel2017deep}, preforming autonomous security audits from system logs~\citep{buczak2016survey}, and developing self-driving cars using visual object detection~\citep{ren2015faster}.
+However, the vulnerabilities of DL-based systems wht respect to security and privacy have been extensively studied to prevent cyberattacks.

-Although many research studies have been published on both attacks and defense with deep learning security and privacy, they are still fragmented.
-Hence we review recent attempts toward Secure AI and Private AI.
-Addressing the need for robust artificial intelligence (AI) systems in security and privacy, we develop a perspective on SPAI: Secure and Private AI.
-Secure AI aims for AI systems that have high security guarantees; Private AI aims for AI systems that preserve the data privacy.
-Additionally, as a part of the effort to build the SPAI system, we review the fragmented findings and attempts to address the attacks and defenses in deep learning security and privacy.

-Secure AI focuses on attacks and defense with respect to AI systems, which, in terms of DL, is a model.
-Based on the knowledge of the structure and parameters of the model, attacks on DL models usually attempt to subvert the learning process or induce false predictions on the purpose, by injecting adversarial samples.
-This type of attack, which can include gradient-based techniques~\citep{biggio2013evasion, goodfellow2014explaining}, is often called a white-box attack.
-In constrast, black-box attacks lead the target system to make false predictions, without any information about the underlying model.
-We observe that most of the attacks exploit the prediction confidence given by the targeted model without knowing the model's structure and parameters.